mindspore-ai/docs/docs/mindformers/docs/source_en/function/weight_conversion.md

 1. Add the `convert_weight.py` and `convert_reversed.py` files to the extended model directory.
 2. Compile the `convert_pt_to_ms` and `convert_ms_to_pt` weight conversion functions in the files.
 The function parameters are `input_path`, `output_path`, `dtype`, and an additional parameter `**kwargs`.
-3. Add the extended model name and conversion function import paths to the `convert_map` and `reversed_convert_map` dictionaries in the `convert_weight.py` file in the MindFormers root directory.
+3. Add the extended model name and conversion function import paths to the `convert_map` and `reversed_convert_map` dictionaries in the `convert_weight.py` file in the MindSpore Transformers code root directory.
 4. Call the `parser.add_argument()` method in the `main` function to add the additional parameter.

 ## Example of Developing Model Weight Conversion

 Llama is used as an example.
-To convert a HuggingFace weight to a MindFormers one, define the `convert_pt_to_ms` function in [convert_weight.py](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/llama/convert_weight.py).
+To convert a HuggingFace weight to a MindSpore Transformers one, define the `convert_pt_to_ms` function in [convert_weight.py](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/llama/convert_weight.py).

 ```python
 def convert_pt_to_ms(input_path, output_path, dtype=None, **kwargs):